 Sneha was recently selected for a Studio Residency at the Boston Center for the Arts funded by the Wagner Foundation.
 Her additional honors include a grant from Collective Futures Fund funded by the Andy Warhol Foundation (2024); Artist of the Year Award by Center for Arts at the Armory (2023); inclusion in WBUR The ARTery’s 25 Millennials of Color (2019); recognition as one of the 100 most influential women in Nepal by the Nepal Cultural Council (2018); a Boston Artist-in-Residence Award (2018); the HUBWeek Change Maker Award (2018); South Asia and the Arts Fund Grant, Harvard University (2017); and Project Zero Artist-in-Residence Award, Harvard University (2017).

 At the heart of Sneha’s work is a commitment to community and cultural pride.
-Whether through her paintings, murals, or sculptures, she creates spaces where tradition meets bold expressions.
+Whether through her paintings, murals, or sculptures, she creates spaces sharing tradition and stories.

 Photo by Mel Taing